 The goal of the gala is to continue to raise public awareness about the clinic on the local, state and national level while generating the $90,000 needed for operations and services.
 Good Shepherd offers services to low- to no-income people, and offers many services that some "free clinics" don't, such as dental and optical services.

-The clinic will experience a reduction in traditional funding through foundation grants this year, and the gala will hopefully help fill the void left by a downturn in the economy.
+Page 2 of 2 - The clinic will experience a reduction in traditional funding through foundation grants this year, and the gala will hopefully help fill the void left by a downturn in the economy.

 To ask questions, or to purchase tickets, call the clinic at (580) 223-6315.